fgrosse/zaptest/README.md

 	return nil
 }

-// TestLoggerWriter show how to use the LoggerWriter function for ginkgo tests.
+// TestLoggerWriter shows how to use the LoggerWriter function for ginkgo tests.
 // Run `ginkgo -v`to see the output of this test. func TestLoggerWriter(t *testing.T) {
 	RegisterFailHandler(Fail)